Will appear before CID for inquiry on June 17: Yediyurappa | Politics

 - India

-Senior BJP leader B S Yediyurappa on Saturday said he will appear before the Criminal Investigation Department (CID) on June 17 for inquiry in connection with the POCSO case registered against him.
+Senior BJP leader B S Yediyurappa, facing a POCSO charge, returned to Bengaluru on Saturday and said he will appear before the Criminal Investigation Department (CID) on June 17 for questioning.

-On his arrival in the city, the former CM said people would teach a lesson to those ''indulging in conspiracies'' against him.

-The Karnataka High Court on Friday restrained CID from arresting Yediyurappa in connection with the POCSO case.
+The former CM returned a day after the Karnataka High Court had restrained the CID from arresting him in connection with the POCSO case.

 It also directed the veteran BJP leader to appear before CID, which is probing the case, on June 17.

-''I had gone to Delhi for a pre scheduled programme.
+Addressing reporters here, Yediyurappa said, ''I had gone to Delhi for a pre scheduled programme.
 I had informed in advance in writing that I will appear for an inquiry on June 17.
 The High Court has given an order restraining CID (from arresting).
 I'm appearing for an inquiry on Monday.
-Unnecessarily some tried to create confusion, I don't want to blame anyone, everyone knows the fact,'' Yediyurappa.
+Unnecessarily some tried to create confusion, I don't want to blame anyone, everyone knows the fact.'' ''... people will teach a lesson to those indulging in conspiracies,'' he said.

 The Special Investigation Team of the CID had moved the First Fast Track Court seeking an arrest warrant against him since he failed to appear for questioning on Wednesday.